HaitaiNg/Education/Books/the_managers_path_quotes.md

 talk to your managers first, give them talking points, and then let them share with their teams before bringing the whole group together (175)

 Don't force yourself to deliver a message you can't stand behind
 Do be honest about the likely outcomes
 Do think about how you would like to be told (175)

 What to do if I have a non-technical boss:
--Don't hide information behind jargon, and be careful with details
+- Don't hide information behind jargon, and be careful with details
--You may need to run the 1:1s with your new boss, so be come prepared with a list of topics
+- You may need to run the 1:1s with your new boss, so be come prepared with a list of topics
--Ask for advice
+- Ask for advice
--Don't be afraid to repeat yourself
+- Don't be afraid to repeat yourself
--Be supportive
+- Be supportive
--Actively look for coaching and skill development in other places ( You no longer have a manager, you have a boss)
+- Actively look for coaching and skill development in other places ( You no longer have a manager, you have a boss)

-“I’m sorry, I should not have yelled at you and
-I have no excuse for my bad behavior.”
-“I’m sorry, I did not listen to you and I know
-I contributed to your frustration at this situation.”
-“I’m sorry, I made a mistake when I neglected to tell you about Bob.”
-(184)

 For a technical leader, True North means making sure that you’ve done your job getting things ready to